SAP-archive/pair-distribution-app/README.md

 # Configuration

+First, you will need to [generate credentials for your Trello account](https://developers.trello.com/get-started/start-building#authenticate).
+You will need also the Id of your Trello board.
+Use the [Trello sandbox](https://developers.trello.com/sandbox) to get the Id.
+With your API key you can execute samples in the sandbox.
+Execute the `Get Boards` sample to find out the Id of your board.
+The Trello `api.key`, `api.token` and `board.id` have to be added to the `application.properties` file.

 ```
 $ cd <project-root-folder>
 $ cp deploy/application.properties.template src/main/resources/application.properties
 $ cp deploy/manifest.yml.template manifest.yml
 ```
 Edit both files and replace all place holders `<...>` inside.

-### Configure Trello Access

-First, you will need to [generate credentials for your Trello account](https://developers.trello.com/get-started/start-building#authenticate).
-You will need also the Id of your Trello board.
-Use the [Trello sandbox](https://developers.trello.com/sandbox) to get the Id.
-With your API key you can execute samples in the sandbox.
-Execute the `Get Boards` sample to find out the Id of your board.

 ### Trello Account Preparation